-Special note: Open to juniors and seniors.
+Suggested Prerequisites: Principles of Marketing, Business Principles Special Note: Open to juniors and seniors.
 This course is great for any student wanting to pursue college or heading right into the workforce.
 It gives them an in depth look at overall business and marketing concepts.
 Students who want to pursue business and marketing degrees or students who want to run their own business or even take over the family farm.

-FINANCIAL LITERACY 1171 1 year 1 credit
+NEW FINANCIAL LITERACY 1171

+1 semester 1⁄2 credit

+Purpose:

-- Purpose: This course is designed to enable students to plan and manage their personal finances and take financial responsibility as citizens and consumers.
+This course is designed to enable students to plan and manage their personal finances and take financial responsibility as citizens and consumers.
 The topics covered are those that will benefit them throughout their lifetime.
-Topics include financial planning, budgeting, credit, saving, investing, banking, identity theft, spending, taxes, insurance and career exploration. - Content: Classroom discussion, Internet activities, and guest speakers.
-Special note: This is a required course for the class of 2026 and beyond.
-It is open to sophomores (especially those pursuing Tri Star) through seniors, but is preferably taken junior or senior year.
+Topics include financial planning, budgeting, credit, saving, investing, banking, identity theft, spending, taxes and insurance.
+Content: